frankcash/HackerQueue/README.md

 A. Please create an issue report and mark it as an enhancement.
 I will look into it.
 If the site is related to Comp Sci/Comp Eng/ Networking or their cultures I will probably add it when I get free time.

+Q. What is the purpose of the Database?

+A. This is purely experimental right now, you could possible run analytics queries on it if you want.

 #### API Routes